AdobeDocs/marketo.en/help/sky/using-the-program-setup-tab.md

 ## Change Settings

-Under the Settings section, you can choose a CRM campaign to sync to (if your subscription has CRM integration), and/or change the analytics behavior for your program.
+Under the [!UICONTROL Settings] section, you can choose a CRM campaign to sync to (if your subscription has CRM integration), and/or change the analytics behavior for your program.

    ![Image Eight](/help/sky/assets/programs/using-the-program-setup-tab/using-the-program-setup-tab-8.png)